iremarii/blood-cell-cnn/README.md

         Model Compression: In the final and most successful trial, we reduced the size of the fully connected (Dense) layers from 128→64 to a smaller funnel of 64→32.
 This dramatically reduced the total number of trainable parameters, curbing the model's ability to overfit.

+# Final Results Analysis

+To solve the severe overfitting problem, we gradually reduced the Learning Rate from 0.001 to 0.00001 and simplified the architecture.
+As a result of these efforts, our model was able to overcome memorization of the training data.
+The stable 70%+ Train and Validation Accuracy rate we achieved proves that the model correctly learned the patterns in the data and made reliable generalizations on new images.
+Considering the nature of the dataset and the limited number of images, this rate is a strong result showing that overfitting was successfully controlled.